Ewa6/quoteable-service/docs/tutorials/add-custom-quote-for-subscriber.md

 ## Important notes

 - Adding a custom quote involves setting the `customQuote` field to `true` and providing the quote text in the `customQuoteText` field.
-- Custom quotes are subject to review before we add them to the subscriber's rotation.
+- In this mock API, custom quotes are added directly to the quote record.
+Add review or moderation in your own application if you need it.
 - Adding a custom quote doesn't affect the subscriber's other quote preferences or delivery settings.

 ## Prerequisites